Daniel Anderson (rugby league): Parramatta Eels

 In 2016, Anderson along with four other board members were de-registered by The NRL and had their contracts terminated by Parramatta in the wake of the club's salary cap scandal.
 It was alleged that Anderson along with the other board members which the media dubbed "The gang of five" had been aware of or made payments to players outside of the game's rules.
 If found guilty of this, Anderson could face a maximum sentence of 10 years in jail for fraud.

 Sydney Roosters

 On 30 January 2019, it was revealed that Anderson had joined the Sydney Roosters in a recruitment role.
 Before Anderson was allowed to join the club, the Eastern Suburbs outfit had to convince the NRL that he was a fit and proper person befitting registration.
 An NRL spokesman said Anderson had been approved to join Easts with some restrictions on his role after two years out of the game.

+St George Illawarra Dragons

+On Monday 28th July 2025, Anderson was appointed as the St George Illawarra Dragons Head of Recruitment and Pathways.

 Personal life

 On 31 December 2022, it was reported that Anderson had been rushed to hospital following a surfing accident in the Central Coast area of New South Wales.
 The Sydney Morning Herald also reported that Anderson was on a ventilator and had been kept under supervision at Sydney's Royal North Shore Hospital.
+Anderson experienced severe compression of his spinal cord in the accident, and, as of 28 May 2023, was an incomplete quadriplegic.
+He has limited mobility in much of his body, with the outlook for further improvement unclear.
+On August 18, 2023, Go Media Mt Smart Stadium was named in his honour as a fundraiser for One NZ Warriors' final home game of the 2023 NRL regular season against Manly Sea Eagles.